Simhyeon/gdmarp/README.md

 ```
 #### docker

-Every argument and flags are all same but gdmarp should be substituted with ```docker run --rm -v $PWD:/home/marp/app simoncreek/gdmarp```
+Every argument and flags are all same but gdmarp should be substituted with
+docker commands such as ```docker run --rm -v $PWD:/home/marp/app
+simoncreek/gdmarp```

 for example,
 ```bash
 <!-- Linux-->
 <!-- Linux needs to set user id manually-->